sanjaypatel2525/sanjaypatel2525.github.io/_posts/2019-05-17-Spring Security Simple.md

     <artifactId>spring-boot-starter-security</artifactId>
 </dependency>
 {% endhighlight %}
-If add following dependency, authetnication is by default enabled, in case you want disable auto configuration use @SpringBootApplication(exclude = { SecurityAutoConfiguration.class }) at main class.
+If add following dependency, authentication is by default enabled, in case you want disable auto configuration use @SpringBootApplication(exclude = { SecurityAutoConfiguration.class }) at main class.

 ### Create configuration class.
 {% highlight JAVA %}